Structural Search and Replace - General Procedure

 - Specify the scope to perform the structural search and replace in.
 To do that, click the down arrow in the Scope list, and select one of the pre-defined scopes, or click the ellipsis button, and configure the desired scope in the Scopes dialog box.

 - Click Find.
-The detected occurrences are displayed in the
+The detected occurrences are displayed in the Find tool window.

-- In case of replacement, you can select the desired matches in the search results and click the Preview Replacement button.
+Please note that in case of replacement, you can select the desired matches in the search results and click the Preview Replacement button.
 The corresponding occurrence is highlighted in the source code.